Best Memorial Day Deals on Furniture You’ll Love

 - Threshold open-back accent chair: $210 (save $90).
 This Target accent chair is exclusively sold online and adds a great modern touch to any room.

-- Helmick solid wood 6-drawer double dresser: $340 (save $349).
-A gorgeous pine dresser that offers a natural wooden beauty in modern style.
+- Helmick solid wood 6-drawer double dresser: $460 (33% off).
+A gorgeous pine dresser that offers natural wooden beauty in a modern style.

 When is the best time to buy furniture?